kloudtek/mule-elogging/README.md

 ## The problem

-Root cause analysis is one of the most important tasks in any mule project, and is especially hard to do in any large project.
+Root cause analysis is one of the most important tasks in any mule project, but can be quite difficult and time consuming to do, especially in API project because for various reasons which include:

-Unfortunately mule makes that especially difficult, especially for APIs:
 - HTTP logging can be used but misses critical information like what URL is being called, forcing developers to constantly go refer to the code
 - HTTP logging happens in a different thread, so a log correlation id cannot be used
 - APIKit wipes out the payload before the exception handling code receives it, making it impossible to log the reason for the error if you're using APIKit exception handling

 ## The solution

-This framework is designed to solve all those issues by providing the following capabilities:
+This framework is designed to solve all those issues (and more) by providing the following capabilities:

 1) logging payload and all metadata for all inbound/outbound operations (even when an exception occurs)
 4) Adds a correlation id to all logs, that is propagated across API and systems